learnbyexample/cli-computing/cli_computing.md

 ## rev

 The `rev` command reverses each input line character wise.
-Newline character *won't* be added to the end if it wasn't present in the input.
+The newline character *won't* be added to the end if it wasn't present in the input.
 Here are some examples:

 ```bash
 $ echo 'This is a sample text' | rev